How To Upgrade ESXi 6.5 to 6.7 Using VMware Update Manager

 In the popup window, select the required baseline (ESXi6-7upd2 in this example) and hit Attach.

-Now that the baseline has been attached to the ESXi host, you can select this baseline.
+Now the baseline has been attached to the ESXi host, and you should select this baseline.
 You should prepare your ESXi host for remediation and shut down or migrate VMs from the hosts which must be patched.
 Keep in mind that the ESXi host needs to enter the maintenance mode in order to install ESXi patches.
 Next, click Remediate to start updating the ESXi host.

-In the new opened window, confirm the host you would like to patch, and select this host by ticking the checkbox (the checkbox is checked by default).
-Configure additional options if need be, and hit Remediate to start patching the ESXi host.
+In the newly opened window, confirm the host you would like to patch, and select this host by selecting the checkbox (the checkbox is selected by default).
+Configure additional options if needed, and hit Remediate to start patching the ESXi host.

 Wait until the remediation process is finished.
 After that, select your ESXi host and, in the Summary tab, check the version and build number to ensure that the host has been patched successfully.
 Now our ESXi host has been updated to version 6.7.0 Update 2 Build 13006603.

-Notice, that you can configure global settings of VMware Update Manager if needed by going to Update Manager > Settings.
+Note that you can configure global settings for VMware Update Manager if needed by going to Update Manager > Settings.

 VMware Update Manager is a useful module intended for managing and installing updates in VMware vSphere environments.
 VMware vSphere Update Manager (VUM) is tightly integrated with vCenter and is included with VCSA 6.5 and VCSA 6.7.
-It is especially recommended that you use VUM to update or upgrade components of large vSphere environments.
-Today’s blog post has explained how to use this VMware patch tool to upgrade an ESXi host and install VMware ESXi patches on examples.
+It is especially recommended that you use VUM to update or upgrade components in large vSphere environments.
 Don’t forget to check the compatibility before installing patches and be aware of migrating or shutting down virtual machines running on ESXi hosts scheduled to be patched.